 The mic's noise handling performance is okay.
 It struggles to separate your voice from the ambient noise around you.
 Your voice is mostly clear, but background noise remains audible, which can be distracting.
 Louder noises, like a passing subway, can drown out your voice entirely.

 The JBL Vibe Beam have a good battery performance.
 JBL advertises that they last for eight hours off a single charge, consistent with our findings.
-Their portable charging case offers three additional charges to help you power up on the go.
+Their portable charging case offers two additional charges to help you power up on the go.
 They take little time to charge, too, which is handy for busy days out and about.
 Plus, the auto-off timer helps conserve energy by automatically shutting off the headphones when they aren't in use.
 You can turn this feature on in the companion app.

 The JBL Headphones app gives you access to many tools and customization features.
 Here, you can turn on the Ambient Aware feature, which lets in some ambient noise while you listen to music to keep you aware of your surroundings, or Talk Thru, which lets in all the noise around you without removing your headphones.
 The Voice Aware feature is handy for taking calls, as it lets you control how much of your voice you hear while you talk.
 The parametric EQ and presets let you adjust their sound to your liking.
 Plus, you can map their controls, turn voice prompts on and off, and turn on the power-saving mode.
 A video of the app is available here.